Text/HTML

 Location

 The Leech Lake Dam is located at the outlet of the reservoir on the Leech Lake River, 27 miles above the junction with the Mississippi River.
 The dam is at the northwest edge of the city of Federal Dam in Cass County, Minnesota.
-The Leech Lake Dam is located within the boundaries of the Leech Lake Band of Ojibwe Reservation, although the dam itself is on U.S. Army Corps of Engineers fee-owned land.
+The Leech Lake Dam is located within the boundaries of the Leech Lake Band of Ojibwe Reservation, although the dam itself is on U.S. Army Corps of Engineers (USACE) fee-owned land.

 Description